 Comment: The fact that oil prices have been spiking since 2005 should come as no surprise.
-I show an estimated partial 2008 price on this graph, too, since we know the price spike has continued into 2008.
+I show an estimated 2008 price on this graph, based on May 2008 prices, since we know the price spike has continued into 2008.